aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 * Disable support/chat feature after working hours
 * Launch a new feature on a specific date and time

+You can also have features enabled only at certain times of the day for premium tier customers

 === "app.py"

     ```python hl_lines="12"